-A burn-in board is a printed circuit board that functions as a jig in the burn-in process.
-The burn-in board is used as part of the ASIC reliability testing process during which components are stressed with heat to detect failures.
+A burn-in board is a PCB that functions as a jig in the burn-in process.
+The is used as part of the ASIC reliability testing process during which components are stressed with heat to detect failures.
 Burn-in boards consist of sockets to accommodate the tested ASICs and are designed to withstand high temperatures during tests.

 Burn-in Board Design

-The burn-in board design is similar to your typical PCB design guidelines, however there are some additional factors.
+The burn-in board design is similar to your typical PCB design guidelines, however, there are some additional factors.
 One of the most important aspects to consider is selecting the highest possible reliability and quality for the burn-in board and test socket.
-The last thing you need is the Burn in board failing before the device under a test.
+The last thing you need is it failing before the device under a test.
 All active/passive components and connectors should comply with high-temperature requirements, and all materials and components should meet high-temperature and aging requirements.

 Have additional questions about boards?
 We are more than happy to help.
 Give us a call today at 888) 648-5071.